 The WDSP is to be guided by the vision statements identified below in italicized text and followed by a description of the characteristics and key concepts for implementation of the WDSP.
-The vision and plan concepts are based in part The Historic Downtown Waterfront on earlier iterations of the Specific Plan, but with updates to reflect new input District is... from the community and City leaders, the current regulatory environment, and existing market conditions.
+The vision and plan concepts are based in part on earlier iterations of the Specific Plan, but with updates to reflect new input from the community and City leaders, the current regulatory environment, and existing market conditions.